Antrita/Predicting-House-Prices-using-Machine-Learning/Input House Feature (UI).md

 ## Model Architecture Overview

-The price prediction model uses a **Random Forest Regressor** that has been optimized through GridSearchCV.
+This price prediction model uses a **Random Forest Regressor** that has been optimized through GridSearchCV.
 The model predicts median house values in California based on 8 key features derived from census block group data.

 ## Input Features - Technical Deep Dive